 12. A bag contains a white and b black balls.
 Two players, AandB alternately draw a ball from the bag, replacing the ball each time after the draw till one of them draws a white ball and wins the game.
 A begins the game.
-If the probability of A winning the game is three times that of B, then find the ratio a:b
+If the probability of A winning the game is three times that of B, then find the ratio a:b the colour drawn are put in the um and then a ball is drawn at random.

-1. An urn contains 5 red and 5 black balls.
+1. An um contains 5 red and 5 black balls.
 A ball is drawn at random, its colour is noted and is returned to the urn.
-Moreover, 2 additional balls of the colour drawn are put in the urn and then a ball is drawn at random.
-What is the probability that the second ball is red?
+Moreover, 2 additional balls of

+What is the probability that the second ball is black